Graph database: Storage

 The underlying storage mechanism of graph databases can vary.
 Some depend on a relational engine and "store" the graph data in a table (although a table is a logical element, therefore this approach imposes another level of abstraction between the graph database, the graph database management system and the physical devices where the data is actually stored).
 Others use a key–value store or document-oriented database for storage, making them inherently NoSQL structures.
 A node would be represented as any other document store, but edges that link two different nodes hold special attributes inside its document; a _from and _to attributes.

 Index-free adjacency

-Data lookup performance is dependent on the access speed from one particular node to another.
-Because index-free adjacency enforces the nodes to have direct physical RAM addresses and physically point to other adjacent nodes, it results in a fast retrieval.
-A native graph system with index-free adjacency does not have to move through any other type of data structures to find links between the nodes.
-Directly related nodes in a graph are stored in the cache once one of the nodes are retrieved, making the data lookup even faster than the first time a user fetches a node.
-However, such advantage comes at a cost.
-Index-free adjacency sacrifices the efficiency of queries that do not use graph traversals.
-Native graph databases use index-free adjacency to process CRUD operations on the stored data.
+Graph databases typically implement index-free adjacency, in which nodes store direct references to other nodes in the database, as opposed to a relational database, which uses a single global database index.
+Direct references are likened to a "micro-index", and typically allow O(1) access-times when querying to adjacent nodes, whereas querying an index is typically O(log(n)) with n being the size of the index, meaning that query times are proportional to the how much of the graph is queried rather than the size of the graph.